maestrodev/maestro-report-examples/README.md

 Maestro Report Examples
 =======================

-This package contains examples that show how to export data from a Maestro Stats MongoDB instance into PostgreSQL and provide some reporting on top of that data.
+This package contains scripts that provide a way to export data from a Maestro Stats MongoDB instance into a PostgreSQL database for reporting.
+There are also example reports that use the resulting exported data.

 Structure
 =========